Safe & Sound Protocol (SSP) Frequently Asked Questions

 1. What should I keep in my SSP program log?

 For patients doing an SSP home program, it’s helpful to keep a log of each day’s session.
-Write down the volume level, start time, and timestamp on the MP3 player if you needed to pause or stop.
+(Sometimes the app does not sync up correctly and may lose your place in the music.)
+Write down the volume level, start time, and timestamp when you pause or stop.

 For all patients, make sure to keep a log of symptoms or changes noted both during the treatment as well as the other times of the day.
 Take particular note of your overall energy level, sleep, appetite, digestion, concentration, tolerance to noise, and level of alertness or irritability.